Coyoote/OrderDesk-Sync-App/Readme.md

 * First you need to create a test account here: https://app.orderdesk.me/account-setup
 * Generate your Store ID and API key here: https://app.orderdesk.me/settings/api
 * Add new custom orders to your store
-* Data is displayed in console
+* Data is displayed in the console

 ### Dependencies
 * Node v12.16.3 and higher